 We expand on this issue in Chapter 5 by giving reasons about why it’s a good idea to regularly check your credit report and how often it should be done.
 We also tell you how to correct any errors you may find.
 We explain what a Notice of Correction and a Notice of Disassociation are and when you should add them to your credit report.

-Identity theft and the safety of financial data held about you
+About identity theft and the safety of your financial data

 In Chapter 6 we turn our attention to the issue of security and explain the role that credit reference agencies can play in the fight against identity theft.
 Although everyone has heard of credit scoring, have you ever heard of fraud scoring?
 We explain what National Hunter is and what steps you can take if you have been a victim of identity theft.